MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 Any Julia value could be converted to a *query* using the `Lift` constructor.
-Queries constructed this way are constant: for each input they receive, they produce the given value.
+Queries constructed this way are constant: for each input element they receive, they output the given value.
 Consider the query `Hello`, lifted from the string value `"Hello World"`.

     Hello = Lift("Hello World")